Qihoo360/huststore/hustdb/doc/doc/en/api/ha/hexist.md

 *  **tb** (Required)
 *  **key** (Required)

-This Interface is an proxy interface for `/hustdb/hexist`.
+This Interface is a proxy interface for `/hustdb/hexist`.
 See more details in [here](../hustdb/hustdb/hexist.md).

 **Sample:**